Coopertronic/useful-bash-functions/README.md

 #### check_root()

-Use this function is your script needs to be run as root.
+Use this function if your script needs to be run as root.
 It will exit the script with a message when you are not running as root/sudo.

+If called with anything passed to it e.g. `check_root q` it will return a 0 if root and a 1 if not, otherwise it will exit returning a 1.

 #### line_break()